GabeGar/react-todo-list/README.md

 I trudged forth and saved this project, for when I got around learning React.
 Couldn't believe how much simpler it was to create this project utilizing the framework.

 Overall, I found it fun and fairly challenging.
-Still getting to grips with the fundamentals of Reacts but absolutely loving th of programming in React.
+Still getting to grips with the fundamentals of Reacts but absolutely loving programming with it.